 License Issued by: State of Wisconsin, Department of Revenue

-The retail business license allows sale of alcohol beverages to individual retail customers, from a specific place or premises.
+The retail business license allows sale of alcoholic beverages to individual retail customers, from a specific place or premises.
 The alcohol beverage licenses can be classified as under:

 - “Class A” liquor licenses